I is for International Space Station

 If you have a Twitter account, follow opens in a new window@twisst to receive a tweet notifying you when the International Space Station will be visible above your location.
 I’ve been outside in the dark many a times looking up in awe thinking people are up there conducting research to improve the quality of life on earth.

 More than 550 experiments have been or are currently being conducted on ISS ranging in human life sciences, physical and material science and Earth and space science.
-Read about was accomplished last year in the 2011 NASA Spinoff Report (give it time to download).
+Read about was accomplished last year in the opens in a new window2011 NASA Spinoff Report opens PDF file (give it time to download).

 Have the slightest interest in space?
 Then you may enjoy the book opens in a new windowPacking for Mars by Mary Roach in which she chronicles history of space exploration and how space agencies are preparing for Mars.
 I enjoy her matter-of-fact and humorous writing.
 She’s not writing from a scientist’s perspective but for everyday people like us.